The art of recycling

 First, the incoming material is manually sorted on a conveyor belt.
 Here, workers help to remove impurities from the material.
 One of the first pieces of technology involved in the process is a magnetic separator, which removes all metallic impurities, including any that have escaped visual detection.

-The next stage is grinding.
-This relies on a large dredge crusher capable of grinding large plastics and bales of pressed plastic packaging.
-The maximum dimensions of these input raw materials are 1,400 x 1,200 mm.
-The output is plastic regrind with granulation of 40 mm, in which metallic impurities are again separated.
+The next stage is crushing.
+This relies on a large dredge crusher capable of crushing large pieces.
+The output is plastic regrind with granulation of 150 mm, in which metallic impurities are again separated and then pre-sorted by NIR technology machine to polypropylene, polyethylene and other plastics with no usage at this time.
 It is moved via a conveyor system towards the washing line.

-The first stage purifies the water on a vibrating screen, and the second treats the water technologically.
-The technology meets the highest demands placed on the ecology of operation.
-The unique system of multiple washing with hot, cold and lukewarm water removes all dirt and any residues of cleaning agents that may have remained in plastic containers.
-At the start, it first separates coarse impurities on the rotary screen and then grinds the plastic to a granulation of 20 mm.
+The technology meets the highest demands placed on the ecology of operation with its own specialised wastewater treatment plant.
+The unique system of multiple washing removes all dirt and any residues of cleaning agents that may have remained in plastic containers.
+At the start of the wet process, it first grinds the plastic to a granulation of 25 mm.

-After washing, the mixture is divided by a basic sedimentation method into floating lighter types of plastic, i.e. polypropylene [PP] and high-density polypropylene [HDPE], and non-floating heavier types of polymers, i.e. polyethylene [PET].
-Excess water is removed from the still wet plastic regrind, by now divided into floating and non-floating parts, with the help of a centrifuge and friction washer.
-That water flows into a wastewater treatment plant.
-The regrind is then dried to the moisture required for the next part of the recycling process, ground to a granulation of 6 mm, and cleaned with a dust and light particle separator.
-Both of these separated segments of the plastic recycled mixture, in the form of clean flakes, are subsequently filled into large-capacity transport bags.
+After washing, the mixture is divided by a basic sedimentation method into floating lighter types of plastic, i.e. polypropylene [PP] and high-density polyetylene [HDPE], and non-floating heavier types of polymers, i.e. especially polystyrene, PET, PVC and ABS.
+Excess water is removed from the still wet plastic regrind, by now divided into floating and non-floating parts.
+The regrind is then dried with the help of a centrifuge and air to the moisture required for the next part of the recycling process and cleaned with a dust and light particle separator.

 The next part of the recycling technology is a device for the variable type-based separation of selected types of polymers.
-The input is dry material (with a maximum surface moisture of ≤2%) that has granulation of 2-8 mm and is free of metal particles.
-This equipment, which operates on the principle of a static charge obtained from the surface of plastic fragments, allows the level and intensity of the static charge to be adjusted to distinguish between the mixed plastics contained in the regrind.
-Electrostatic separation results in two types of regrind: polypropylene [PP] and high-density polypropylene [HDPE].
-These market-ready materials can be further colour sorted and granulated.
+The input is dry material (with a maximum surface moisture of ≤2%) that has granulation to 10 mm and is free of metal particles.
+This equipment, which operates on the principle of NIR - ray reflection obtained from the surface of plastic fragments, allows material choice to be adjusted.
+Separation results in two types of regrind: polypropylene [PP] and high-density polyethylene [HDPE].
+These market-ready materials can be further homogenised and granulated.

 The extruder is filled by an unmanned gravimetric dosing system, which can accurately dose up to three formula items to enrich (with fillers or additives) or colour the output granulate.